 Finally, Joe’s public-private expertise extends to other areas as well, including P3 transactions for infrastructure.
 On behalf of the Bayonne Municipal Utilities Authority (BMUA), he negotiated a 40-year concession agreement with a private sector joint venture for the Authority’s water and wastewater systems.
 The BMUA transaction won national awards, and the “revenue path” model employed in that transaction promises to be replicated throughout the country.
 Joe has provided similar advice to other municipalities throughout New Jersey.

 Joe routinely speaks in New Jersey and nationally on redevelopment, development and public-private partnerships, and has authored numerous articles on such topics.
 He is on the Advisory Board for the Rutgers Business School Center for Real Estate and is a member of the New Jersey Bar Association, the National Association of Industrial and Office Properties, the Association of Environmental Authorities and the National Association of Bond Lawyers.
-He is a Trustee for the Central Jersey Arts Council.
 Joe is currently serving on Governor Murphy’s Restart and Recovery Advisory Council, Facilities and Construction Subcommittee.

 A description of the selection methodology for Best Lawyers in America and Martindale-Hubbell can be found at: https://www.bestlawyers.com/methodology and https://www.martindale.com/ratings-and-reviews/attorneys/.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.